 The most stunning city in Oman, Salalah features a picturesque beauty.
+There are many tourist places in Salalah you have to visit.
 And that is why it has been attracting many tourists over the years.
-If you are looking for a place within the GCC in where to spend your vacation, Salalah is the number one choice.
+If you are looking for a place within the GCC where to spend your vacation, Salalah is the number one choice.
 Not only is the city fantastically beautiful, but there are many things to do in Salalah.

-What makes Salalah so unique is that it features an almost tropical atmosphere.
+What makes Salalah so unique is that it features an almost tropical atmosphere, Salalah also includes the best tourist places.
 The rain helps some impossible greenery to grow there.
-It also features amazing beaches and golden deserts, what else can you ask for in a vacation!
+It also features amazing beaches and golden deserts, what else can you ask for in a vacation?

 Explore Teiq Cave and Sinkhole & Tawi Atair Sinkhole